How to Avoid Home Buying Missteps

 Having a thorough home inspection done is part of the closing process, but don’t wait for a home inspector to discover the more easily observable issues.
 Not every issue or flaw is a deal breaker, and if you’re looking for the perfect home, you’ll have quite the wait unless you can afford to buy brand-new with a warranty.
 But it’s important to identify every problem so that you can determine what is fixable, and negotiate on the sales price based upon the cost to repair.

 Sign Up Today and Speak with a LegalShield Provider Lawyer about the Home Buying Process

 There’s no shortage of potential pitfalls when it comes to buying a home, and even those who have been through the process before can get tripped up if they’re not careful.
 By being thorough and deliberate, you can avoid mistakes you might have otherwise made in trying to rush through the process.
 Finding the ideal home with the right mortgage is worth the effort.

-LegalShield lawyer can help you sort through the complicated issues surrounding home buying.
+LegalShield lawyers can help you sort through the complicated issues surrounding home buying.
+If you need to back out of a real estate contract for any reason, check out this U.S. News & World Report article that features helpful advice from a LegalShield provider lawyer.
 Sign up for a membership today to speak to a lawyer in your area.

 LegalShield provides access to legal services offered by a network of provider law firms to LegalShield Members through member-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 See a plan contract at legalshield.com for specific state of residence for complete terms, coverage, amounts, and conditions.
 This is not intended to be legal or medical advice.
 Please contact a medical professional for medical advice or assistance and an attorney for legal advice or assistance.